Three steps Kiwi Property Group plans next: capitalising on half of Aucklanders renting

 On the diversification front, Mackenzie said Kiwi would be "reducing pure retail as a proportion of our mix and investigating opportunities to increase our exposure to new asset classes such as build to rent apartments."

-Kiwi has long held ambitions to build hundreds of apartments around its Sylvia Park mall at Mt Wellington, giving it a rising perpetual income stream with what will be tenants for life living in its new properties.
+Kiwi has long held ambitions to investigate building hundreds of apartments around its Sylvia Park mall at Mt Wellington, giving it a rising perpetual income stream with what will be tenants for life living in its new properties.

-It is yet to build one of those apartments.
+It is yet to build one of those apartments and is still looking into it.

 Mackenzie said of the city's tenancy scene: "More than half of Aucklanders are already renting and it's taking longer for people to save for a house deposit.
 Covid-19 is likely to compound these trends, reinforcing build-to-rent's attractiveness as an asset class in New Zealand."

-High-rise apartments will rise in tall blocks on the edge of the mall site on flat asphalted land now used for parking.
+High-rise apartments could rise in tall blocks on the edge of the mall site on flat asphalted land now used for parking.

+Mark Ford, Kiwi chairman, said build to rent "is a concept that has not taken off in New Zealand" but was a significant global asset class.
+In the United States, built to rent or multi-family [property] was the second biggest asset class after commercial real estate, he said.

+It was at an early phase in Australia, developed in the last 18 months to two years: "We expect New Zealand will follow.
+It's something we're very excited about."

+Asked how apartment quality would be maintained, Mackenzie said: "Managing is the area where we can add a lot of value, will lead to tenants wanting to stay and re-sign their leases - if we decide to go ahead."

+A Kiwi spokesman also said today the company had not yet decided to go ahead with build to rent and was still investigating it.

-New Zealand now faced the threat of a recession and the issues that will bring, he said.
+Mackenzie said in his address to the AGM today that New Zealand now faced the threat of a recession and the issues that will bring, he said.

 On the balance sheet front, Kiwi had banking headroom.
 It had extended $361m of bank debt facilities in March and has no bank debt maturing until 2023, Mackenzie said.
 It had $291m in available undrawn credit, a gearing ratio of 32 per cent and that was within its target range.